Unhealthy junk foods are everywhere in the modern world.

 There are many great beverage choices that do not increase our sugar intake.

-Deep fried foods are high in fat and sodium and another one of the unhealthy foods we should avoid.
+Deep-fried foods are high in fat and sodium and are another one of the unhealthy foods we should avoid.

 Doughnuts and most other convenient fast food breakfast options are unhealthy foods.

 Your best bet is to make your morning cup of coffee and your breakfast at home.

 If you find that your diet is currently full of unhealthy food choices, start small and focus on changing one new food at a time.

 Try a variety of different options until you find a new favorite, then move to another item on the list.

 Over time as your diet quality improves you will start to feel better, lose weight, and improve your chances of remaining healthy later in life.

 - Srour, Bernard, et al. “Ultra-Processed Food Intake and Risk of Cardiovascular Disease: Prospective Cohort Study (NutriNet-Santé).”
 BMJ, 2019, p. l1451.
 Crossref, doi:10.1136/bmj.l1451.